Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 Photo by Marlaina Key

 Pou Tokomanawa is a central heart pole of a meeting house.
-Carved pou narrate the relationship between the ancestors, the environment, and the reputation of the tangata whenua (tribal people).
+Carved pou narrate the relationship between the ancestors, the environment and the reputation of the tangata whenua (indigenous people of the land).

-This pou provides a cultural welcome or farewell to visitors of the 29-storey Lumley Centre as they go about their business.
+This pou provides a cultural welcome or farewell to visitors of the 29-storey Shortland & Fort building as they go about their business.

 3.